Actyx/Actyx/web/developer.actyx.com/blog/2020-07-27-libp2p-gossipsub.md

 tags: [IPFS rust libp2p dweb]
 ---

-We are currently migrating our core event dissemination system to the Rust programming language.
+We are currently migrating our core event dissemination system to the Rust programming language, using the libp2p decentralised networking stack as a basis.
 In the process of doing so, we have discovered an interop issue between go-libp2p and rust-libp2p.

 This post describes the process of finding and fixing the issue.